Earthquake (1974 film): Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 47% from 30 reviews with an average score of 4.90 out of 10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 44% from 32 reviews with an average score of 4.90 out of 10.
 The website's critical consensus reads: "The destruction of Los Angeles is always a welcome sight, but Earthquake offers little besides big actors slumming through crumbling sets."
-Metacritic, who uses a weighed average, has assigned the film a score of 56/100 based on 6 critic reviews, indicating "mixed or average reviews".
+Metacritic, who uses a weighted average, has assigned the film a score of 56/100 based on 6 critic reviews, indicating "mixed or average reviews".
 Leonard Maltin gave the film a "BOMB" rating, stating "[the] title tells the story in hackneyed disaster epic ...
 Marjoe as a sex deviate and Gardner as Lorne Greene's daughter tie for film's top casting honors."
 Gardner was only 8 years younger than Lorne Greene.

 Accolades

-Earthquake was nominated for four Academy Awards. including Best Film Editing, Best Cinematography, Best Art Direction (Art Direction: Alexander Golitzen and E. Preston Ames; Set Decoration: Frank R. McKelvy) and Best Sound (Ronald Pierce and Melvin Metcalfe Sr.).
-It won for Best Sound (Ronald Pierce and Melvin Metcalfe Sr.) and a Special Achievement Academy Award for Visual Effects (Frank Brendel, Glen Robinson and Albert Whitlock).
+Earthquake became a blockbuster success and was nominated for four Academy Awards (winning one) and receiving a Special Achievement Academy Award for Visual Effects.

-The film was nominated for two Golden Globe Awards, including Best Motion Picture – Drama and Best Original Score (John Williams).

 The film is recognized by American Film Institute in these lists: